szczyglis-dev/js-ai-body-tracker/README.md

 ## Live demo

-A demo of a real-time working sample application using the library is here:
+A demo of a real-time working sample application using the library can be found here:

 ## https://szczyglis.dev/js-ai-body-tracker

-There are 3 input video sources available in the demo application: webcamera, video file and IPTV/m3u8 stream.
+There are three input video sources available in the demo application: web camera, video file, and IPTV/m3u8 stream.
 The entire process of image analysis takes place in real-time.

 ## Basic usage